arjungirish01/DataCleaning-NashvilleHousing/README.md

 The SQL queries used for data cleaning (removing duplicates, handling missing values, and adding calculated columns) are available in the 'SQL.sql` file.

 ### Jupyter Notebook
-Open the `data_cleaning_notebook.ipynb` file in Jupyter Notebook to explore the data, run queries, and visualize the cleaned data.
+Open the `DataCleaningNotebook.ipynb` file in Jupyter Notebook to explore the data, run queries, and visualize the cleaned data.

 ### Python Script
 Run the Python script `data_cleaning.py` to perform additional data cleaning and preprocessing: